vinivendra/Gryphon/contributing.md

 New GitHub issues should be created only for suggesting and discussing ways to improve Gryphon; if you have questions about using Gryphon or need some technical support, try sending a message [on Twitter](https://twitter.com/gryphonblog) or [via email](mailto:gryphontranspiler@gmail.com) instead.

-If you find a problem that you think shouldn't be public (for instance, a security issue that someone might exploit if they knew it existed), please *do not* open an issue; just send an email [directly to the maintainers](mailto:gryphontranspiler@gmail.com).
+If you find a problem that you think shouldn't be public (for instance, a security issue that someone might exploit if they knew it existed), please *do not* open an issue; instead, send an email [directly to the maintainers](mailto:gryphontranspiler@gmail.com).

 ## Improving the website and tutorials